-Your step by step guide: the first few days with your new pet
+Your step-by-step guide: the first few days with your new pet

 Your new kitten or puppy is about to enter a completely new situation.
-The comfort of their mother and siblings will be replaced with unfamiliar sights and sounds, and their breeder or caretaker has been suddenly replaced by someone new.
+The comfort of their mother and siblings will be replaced with unfamiliar sights and sounds, and their breeder or carer has been suddenly replaced by someone new.
 For these reasons you need to ensure you make the transition as stress free as possible by stocking up on necessary provisions.
 Your shopping list should include:

 - Water and food bowls

 - Grooming equipment (especially if you have a breed that requires regular upkeep)